ma1f/uploadstream/readme.md

 Features
 --------
-Optimise multi-part streaming file upload performance, reduce CPU usage ~25% (us) and Memory impact ~50% (gen0 gc).
+Optimise multi-part streaming file upload performance, reduced CPU usage ~25% (us) and Memory impact ~50% (gen0 gc).

 By default dotnet model form model binding loads the entire stream into memory using `IEnumerable<IFormFile>` - this is non-ideal for large files where processing of the stream should occur during streaming rather then buffering entire file(s) to memory/disk.